 IRS levies operate under federal rules and include specific instructions for calculating exemptions and withholding amounts.
 These orders typically override creditor garnishments and require careful payroll setup to avoid under-withholding or over-withholding.

 Court-ordered creditor garnishments generally carry lower priority and stricter limits.
 Employers are still required to respond to the court order even when no funds are available due to higher-priority garnishments.
-Documentation showing how withholding limits and priorities were applied should always be retained.
+Always retain documentation showing how you applied withholding limits and priorities.

 Across all garnishment types, accuracy, timing, and documentation matter.
 Errors can result in penalties, back payments, and employer liability.